Vedranivic/UniCon/README.md

 ### The assignment and problems encountered

 The assignment was to create a universal measurement units converter with minimum four types of conversions, using intents and multiple activities.
 The app needs to have a **main starting activity** for user to choose the conversion type, the **conversion activity** for each type of conversion with value entry and unit selection enabled and an **activity for displaying result** of conversion.
-The building of this faces challenges such as working with intents and passing data between activities, layout designing, conversion implementation, working with spinners etc.
+The building of this application faces challenges such as working with intents and passing data between activities, layout designing, conversion implementation, working with spinners etc.

 ### Utilised snippets/solutions/libraries/SO answers